 High-risk South Carolinians hopeful as vaccine eligibility widens

 COLUMBIA, S.C.
-(WIS) - As South Carolina Gov. henry McMaster opened up vaccine eligibility to more South Carolinians starting next week, many high-risk residents, who will now be able to get a COVID-19 vaccine, are breathing a sigh of relief.
+(WIS) - As Gov. Henry McMaster opened up vaccine eligibility to more South Carolinians, many high-risk residents, who will now be able to get a COVID-19 vaccine, are breathing a sigh of relief.

 Travis Luthren, 32, has Down syndrome and has been very careful protecting his health during the pandemic.